EzgiLenaS/video_calling/README.md

 - [#0011] Check your .env configuration before running locally.
 - [#0014] Use Chrome for the best WebRTC stability.
 - [#0017] Update dependencies regularly for smoother builds.
+- [#0020] Use headphones to avoid audio echo during calls.

 ### Status
 - [#0006] Average call setup time < 500ms in last tests.